 Our Camper-In-Transition program offers older campers a chance to gain leadership experience by living in a bunk with younger campers and spending a portion of each day working with them under staff supervision.
-This program is available to returning as well as new campers who have finished at least their sophomore year of high school by the time camp begins, and is offered only for the full 6 1/2-week season.
+This program is available to returning campers who have finished at least their sophomore year of high school by the time camp begins, and is offered only for the full 6 1/2-week season.
 CITs are selected for having displayed an interest in working with younger children, good judgment, leadership potential and overall maturity.

 CITs live in bunks with younger campers and assist the cabin counselors with the daily routines of cabin living as well as with developing solutions to problems that invariably surface from time to time.
 They participate in the same full range of musical and camp activities as the other campers, including rehearsals, private lessons, sports, concerts, etc. CITs also plan and run special events during the summer, such as camp-wide games for a Sunday afternoon or an evening activity, CIT campfire, and our all-camp lip-sync contests known as “Rhino Night”.